juannpmari/xtream-ai-assignment-engineer/README.md

 ## Notes

 #### Challenge 1
-Each section of the notebook has comments and markdown text, so there's not much to add here
+Each section of the notebook has comments and markdown text, so there's not much to add here.

 #### Challenge 2
 The automated training pipeline consists of preprocessing, training and evaluation steps.